nguyenjessev/nguyenjessev/README.md

 I'm Jesse Nguyen, a musician and software engineer.
 I have a degree in music recording technology, and play the violin and guitar.
 I also have experience across the full stack, and I'm just as comfortable designing beautifully responsive frontends as I am building Go-based microservices for big eCommerce retailers.

-Looking for a software engineer to join your team?
-I'm available, let's chat!

 Check out my self-hosted home bar management app, [Liquor Locker](https://github.com/nguyenjessev/liquor-locker)!

 <!--